UPDATE: James River in Richmond could rise to its highest levels since 1996 following downpours

 Records and context

-This has the potential to be Richmond's biggest November rainstorm in over a decade.
+This is shaping up to be Richmond's biggest November rainstorm in over a decade.

 Or put another way, the projected 3- to 4-inch total would be like getting our average quota of monthly rainfall in 48 hours.

-The National Hurricane Center predicts that Eta will veer northeastward over the Florida Peninsula on Thursday, then weaken and merge with that front in the waters off the Carolinas over the weekend.
+The National Hurricane Center predicts that Eta will continue moving northeastward over the Florida Peninsula today, then weaken and merge with that front in the waters off the Carolinas over the weekend.
 Previously, it looked to stall or meander in the Gulf of Mexico.

 It's not surprising that excess rain and unusual warmth would come in tandem.
 As our climate warms, higher ocean and air temperatures also allow for more moisture in the atmosphere and heavier downpours.